 An interview with Stephanie Page, MD, Midwest Pediatric Specialists

-For EoE, food is medicine.
+Food is medicine for EoE.
 Eosinophilic esophagitis (EoE) is a type of allergic reaction, but not in the classic sense.
 It is where white blood cells (called eosinophils) accumulate in the esophagus causing inflammation and damage.
 “EoE is a delayed hypersensitivity reaction, similar to poison ivy.
 You go hiking in the woods on Saturday and you break out in a rash on Tuesday.
 EoE is a delayed reaction; you eat the food on Sunday and have symptoms Wednesday or Thursday.”
 These symptoms include difficulty swallowing and chronic pain, which can lead to poor growth.

 An EoE reaction is caused by eating certain foods known as triggers.
 Currently, the most effective way to determine your triggers is by eliminating food sequentially, then scoping the esophagus to count the eosinophils.
 If the count goes down, then that food is a trigger.
 Milk is usually the first to go, followed by wheat, eggs, soy, fish, and nuts.
 “Always during the process I’m asking, ‘What did you replace your foods with?’”
 Oftentimes, when certain foods are eliminated, concentrated alternatives take their place, and they are not always the most healthy option and, in the case of EoE, might cause even further complications.